-While hemp-derived CBD supplements contain little to no levels of THC, athletes who participate in competitive leagues and organizations and looking to avoid all THC have options with CBD supplements with non-detectable levels of THC, such as Dixie Botanicals® CBD Isolate, and Dixie Botanicals® Kicks.
+While hemp-derived CBD products contain little to no levels of THC, athletes who participate in competitive leagues and organizations and looking to avoid all THC have options with CBD products with non-detectable levels of THC, such as Dixie Botanicals® CBD Isolate, and Dixie Botanicals® Kicks.

 Hemp CBD Doesn’t Require Doctor’s Permission

 While individual states are able to pass their own laws regulating hemp-derived CBD, and some states have chosen to do so, full-spectrum CBD products are available in most states.
-CBD products that do not contain detectable levels of THC, such as Dixie Botanicals® CBD Isolate, Kicks, CBD Vape Cartridge, and Salvation Balm, are available in all 50 states.
+CBD products that do not contain detectable levels of THC, such as Dixie Botanicals® CBD Isolate, Kicks, CBD Vape Cartridge, and Salvation Balm, are available nationwide.

 THC, which remains illegal under federal law, can only be obtained legally in states that have legalized marijuana for medical or recreational purposes.